KatStan/gitgood/README.md

 git log
 git switch - don;t knoe yet
-git checkout commit_id filename (transitions between points in time of our repository, like the head is moved, filename optional) -> you haven't lost anything!
+git checkout commit_id filename (transitions between points in time of our repository, like the head is moved, filename optional) -> you haven't lost anything! git checkout HEAD~1 does as if a -1 commit, x commits behind HEAD

 ## Section 2
 To git pull